EmmaLitzer/NASA_PSG/README.md

 # NASA_PSG

-Conduct atmospheric and surface simulations of planet and planet-like objects.
+Conduct atmospheric and surface comparisons of planet and planet-like objects.

 To use this PSG data analyser: